A GUIDE TO THE COST OF LIVING IN BERLIN IN 2023

 1) Groceries: €400 per month

 Another cost of living in Berlin is food, glorious food.
-Although I order takeout once or twice a week to help support local businesses, I’m cooking more at home since the pandemic started.
-As a result, my monthly groceries cost went up since last year and I tend to spend about €400 per month.
+Although I order takeout or dine at restaurants with friends, I’m cooking more at home since the pandemic started.
+As a result, my monthly groceries cost went up and I tend to spend about €400 per month.

-I mainly shop at the Edeka next to my apartment building and place an online order for delivery with Rewe once per month.
-When I want to cook something special, I sometimes go to more upscale chains like Biocompany or Frischeparadies.
+I mainly shop at the Edeka and Netto next to my apartment building and I also place online orders for delivery with Rewe every so often.
+If I’m in a crunch, I order from Gorillas, Flink, or Getir – all of which deliver groceries within about 15 minutes.
+When I want to cook something really special, I sometimes go to more upscale chains like Biocompany or Frischeparadies.